Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK

 \section{Acknowledgments}

-A.G.~was supported by an ETH~Fellowship (22-2~FEL-003) and a Hermann–Weyl Instructorship from the Forschungsinstitut für Mathematik at ETH~Zürich.
+A.G.~is supported by an ETH~Fellowship (22-2~FEL-003) and a Hermann–Weyl Instructorship from the Forschungsinstitut für Mathematik at ETH~Zürich.
 He thanks Gaëtan Borot, Séverin Charbonnier, Danilo Lewański, and Campbell Wheeler for several discussions on volumes of moduli spaces in connection with Laplace transform and topological recursion.
+P.M is supported by the Swiss National Science Foundation (SNSF).
 E.A.M.~is supported by a SwissMAP Research Fellowship.
-He would like to thank Scott Collier for patient explanations of the VMS and CLS amplitudes, David Gross, Clifford Johnson, Rishabh Kaushik, Shota Komatsu, Beat Nairz, Debmalya Sarkar and Steve Shenker for discussions relating to perturbative discreteness, Adam Levine on connections to sine-dilaton gravity, Ahmed Almheiri, Daniel Jafferis and Julian Sonner on ETH matrix models.
+He would like to thank Scott Collier for patient explanations of the VMS and CLS amplitudes, Lorenz Eberhardt for conversations on stringy origins of these recursion relations (in particular for teaching him about higher equations of motion in Liouville theory), David Gross, Clifford Johnson, Rishabh Kaushik, Shota Komatsu, Beat Nairz, Debmalya Sarkar and Steve Shenker for discussions relating to perturbative discreteness, Adam Levine on connections to sine-dilaton gravity, Ahmed Almheiri, Daniel Jafferis and Julian Sonner on ETH matrix models.
 He would also particularly like to thank Matthias Gaberdiel, Rajesh Gopakumar and Wei Li for related collaborations and important conversations on stringy realizations of discrete volumes.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
-P.M is supported by the Swiss National Science Foundation (SNSF).